Clusters, inertia, and root numbers: The inertia representation

-Let's first look at the contribution to the root number from the toric part, i.e. the $\varepsilon$ terms.
+We shall further examine the contribution to the root number from the toric part, i.e. the $\varepsilon$ terms.
 As mentioned previously, the depths do not encode the action of Frobenius so we are unable to recover $\langle \rho_T, \mathds{1} \rangle$ to distinguish between, for example, split and nonsplit multiplicative reduction.
 All that remains is to determine $m_T$, which counts the number of order $2$ characters in $\rho_T$.

 \begin{proposition} Assume $I$ is cyclic.
 Let $m_T(\ss)$ denote the number of quadratic characters in $\Ind_{\Is}^I \es$ and let $n_{\ss}=[I:\Is]$.
 Then $m_T(\ss) \leqslant 1$ and moreover: \begin{enumerate} \item If $\es=0$, then $m_T(\ss)=0$; \item If $\es=\mathds{1}$, then $m_T(\ss) \not\equiv n_{\ss} \bmod{2}$; \item If $\es$ has order $2$, then $m_T(\ss) \equiv n_{\ss} \bmod{2}$. \end{enumerate} \end{proposition}